 A: While it is not required, it is highly encouraged that all recent graduates participate in the Get Started/Get Well yoga mentorship program.
 This will give you confidence in your new skills while allowing you to build a clientele base and get your name out there in the yoga community.
 It is recommended that you teach for approximately six weeks or longer under the supervision of a senior teacher before going out and teaching on your own.
 You can read more about this program here.

 A: Yes, once you are an RYT you will have the pre-requisite required to attend John Barnes seminars.
 These seminars can be used to deepen your understanding of fascia and healing, and can be applied to your yoga practice.
-However, an RYT status does not give you a licence to touch in Canada for manual therapy.
-You will need to check your state or province licensing board to be able to provide hands on services to your yoga students.
-The ‘licence to touch’ laws vary from state to state and province to province.
-Myofascial yoga Institute of Canada does not provide a licence to touch upon graduation, your certificate will allow you to join NHPC (Natrual Health Practitioners of Canada) or YA (Yoga Alliance) which offers liability for fitness instruction, not soft tissue based manipulation.
+However, an RYT status does not give you a license to touch in Canada for manual therapy.
+You will need to check your state or province licensing board to be able to provide hands-on services to your yoga students.
+The ‘license to touch’ laws vary from state to state and province to province.
+Myofascial Yoga Institute of Canada does not provide a license to touch upon graduation.
+Your certificate will allow you to join NHPC (Natural Health Practitioners of Canada) or YA (Yoga Alliance), which offers liability for fitness instruction, not soft tissue-based manipulation.

-Q: is there a 300 hour fascia yoga teacher training?
+Q: Is there a 300-hour myofascia yoga teacher training?

-A: Yes, the 300 hour program will begin in September of 2017.
-You will need to have a 200 hour certificate of yoga to enroll.
+A: Yes, the 300-hour program will begin in September of 2023.
+You will need to have a 200-hour yoga teacher training certificate to enroll.

-There are close similarities in the long held postures about the attitude of entering and exiting yoga poses, and the length of time held in each pose.
-Although, in Myofascial Yoga, some poses are not done as long-held.
-The differences between Myofascial and Yin Yoga relate mostly to the fluid aspect of the fascial system.
-In addition to holding the poses for long periods of time (for some poses) Myofascial Yoga also engages that fluid aspect using balls, unwinding (pendiculation), and rebounding.
+Similarities between myofascial yoga and yin yoga include the long-held postures about the attitude of entering and exiting yoga poses, and the length of time held in each pose.
+However, in myofascial yoga, some poses are not done as long-held.
+The differences between myofascial and yin yoga relate mostly to the fluid aspect of the fascial system.
+In addition to holding the poses for long periods of time (for some poses) myofascial yoga also engages the fluid aspect using balls, unwinding (pandiculation), and rebounding.
 It emphasizes the importance of the use of these tactics in order to not only soften and hydrate the ground substance, but also to retrain the elasticity back into over-stretched tissues.
 You can read more about the importance of unwinding and rebounding here.

 Myofascial Yoga is a combination of the time-tested wisdom of yogic principles with the most recent scientific research of the fascia system.

-Christine frequently consults with many of the leaders in the field of fascia research (including speakers in the World Fascia Conference in 2016) in order to bring you the latest and most effective ways to release your fascia and bring more freedom into your life.
+Lead teacher Christine Wushke frequently consults with many of the leaders in the field of fascia research in order to bring you the latest and most effective ways to release your fascia and bring more freedom into your life.

-Disclaimer: The yoga therapy components of Myofascial yoga are based on my expertise as a Myofascial Release Therapist and RMT, and are not derived from my status as a RYS with Yoga Alliance Registry.
+Disclaimer: The yoga therapy components of myofascial yoga are based on my expertise as a Myofascial Release Therapist and RMT, and are not derived from my status as an RYS with Yoga Alliance Registry.